 Khokhloma motifs are very simple, consisting of plain geometrical patterns and vivid floral elements of gold and red colors over a dark background.

-Now let's make some shiny mellow berries.
+Now let's make some shiny berries.
 Start by forming a dark-red circle.
 Put a smaller circle of the lighter red color above and move it up and to the left a bit.
 Select both circles and use the Blend Tool (W) or go to Object > Blend > Make.
 Set the Spacing in the Blend Options to Specified Steps, value equals 2.

 Move on and make the next element of our folk composition.
-Start by making a 5-side polygon (pentagon) with the Polygon Tool.
-Fill it with dark-yellow color which we used for the berry in our previous step.
+Start by making a five-sided polygon (pentagon) with the Polygon Tool.
+Fill it with the dark-yellow color which we used for the berry in our previous step.
 Make an Offset Path and set the Offset value to -20 px in order to create a smaller polygon inside the first one.
-Fill it with light beige color and use Blend Tool (W) to create the same color-blending effect as we did with the berries.
+Fill it with light beige color and use the Blend Tool (W) to create the same color-blending effect as we did with the berries.

 Now let's do some magic and turn the boring polygon into a cute flower!
 Go to Effect > Distort & Transform > Pucker & Bloat.
 Move the slider to the Bloat side (value equals 70%).
 Voila!
 Now you have a cute flower.

-Don't forget to add the distinctive feature of strawberries – a bunch of tiny yellow seeds all over the berry!
+Don't forget to add the distinctive feature of strawberries: a bunch of tiny yellow seeds all over the berry!

 Our strawberry also needs a cap on top of it.
-Create a 10-side polygon and apply the Pucker & Bloat effect to it, setting the Bloat value to 19% in order to form the petals.
+Create a 10-sided polygon and apply the Pucker & Bloat effect to it, setting the Bloat value to 19% in order to form the petals.